First Boeing Dreamliner arrives in fortress Japan

 That incentive has waned as China became the target of American protectionism.
 Boeing, whose corporate headquarters are in Chicago, has industrial ties in Japan dating back almost six decades that now equate buying Boeing with buying Japanese.

-More than a third of the Dreamliner is built by Japanese companies, including Mitsubishi Heavy Industries (7011.T), Kawasaki Heavy Industries (7012.T) and Fuji Heavy Industries (7270.T).
+More than a third of the Dreamliner is built by Japanese companies, including Mitsubishi Heavy Industries , Kawasaki Heavy Industries and Fuji Heavy Industries .

 The wings on the 787 parked on the tarmac at Haneda were made in Japan by Mitsubishi Heavy, the first time that a foreign contractor has built the most complex mechanical component of an aircraft for Boeing.